amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 $ docker ps
 </pre>

 You should see monolith running in the list.
-Additionally confirm that orders are being processed by attaching stdin/stdout/stderr to the container with the [docker attach](https://docs.docker.com/engine/reference/commandline/attach/) command and using the same curl command to send another simulated order JSON payload to your container.
+Additionally confirm that orders are being processed by attaching stdin/stdout/stderr to the container with the [docker attach](https://docs.docker.com/engine/reference/commandline/attach/) command and using the same curl command (from the other tab where you ran curl earlier) to send another simulated order JSON payload to your container.
 The attach command expects a container name, and you can find the running name of your container from the output of the 'docker ps' command (last column on the right).
 If the container is running as expected, you should see output from the simulated order being processed.

 <pre>
 $ docker attach <b><i>CONTAINER_NAME</i></b>